yrmvgh/yiufcrawl/crawl-ref/docs/crawl_manual.rst

   reserves start to run low, thus replenishing their shroud of magic and their spells' fuel with each voracious bite.

+Imps
+  Imps are tiny warlike demons incapable of holding still.
+An imp warps around constantly in the hopes of finding new creatures to annoy, and vexing those creatures' attempts to catch the imp.
+When it bores of this game, an imp employs its skill with fire magic to turn its foes to ash.

+  They are frail yet tenacious, great at evading and recovering from blows to the head (which they receive often from their demonic overlords).
+Like other small creatures, they are capable of moving quietly, however their impulsive nature often betrays them when they can't resist the urge to shout at the top of their lungs.
+As they lack subtlety and finesse, there is little reason for them to attempt the assassinations that spriggans and felids are known for, apart from Imps' small size and skill with magic.

+  Imps are effective with harmful magic, especially Fire magic, and competent wih any manner of ranged weapon.
+They enjoy the traditional weapons of demon-
+  kind: namely whips, tridents, and long blades.

 The Undead
 ========================================